CreditDecoding: Accelerating Parallel Decoding in Diffusion Large Language Models with Trace Credit: Introduction

 \section{Introduction}

-Diffusion-based large language models (dLLMs) have recently emerged as a promising alternative to autoregressive (AR) models for text generation \citep{ye2025dream,nie2025large,zhu2025llada,llada-moe-7b-a1b-base,gong2025diffucoderunderstandingimprovingmasked,gong2025scalingdiffusionlanguagemodels,song2025seeddiffusionlargescalediffusion,yang2025mmadamultimodallargediffusion,kim2025anyorderflexiblelengthmasked}.
-Unlike AR models that decode tokens strictly left-to-right, dLLMs generate text through iterative denoising with bidirectional attention, enabling richer contextual dependencies.
-This paradigm has demonstrated advantages in reasoning and generation quality \citep{nie2025large,ye2025dream}, however, inference efficiency remains a major bottleneck: dLLMs typically require multiple denoising steps to decode all initially masked tokens, and the use of bidirectional attention precludes a lossless KV cache \citep{yu2025dimplediscretediffusionmultimodal}.
+Diffusion-based large language models (dLLMs) have recently emerged as a promising alternative to autoregressive models (ARMs) for text generation \citep{ye2025dream,nie2025large,zhu2025llada,llada-moe-7b-a1b-base,gong2025diffucoderunderstandingimprovingmasked,gong2025scalingdiffusionlanguagemodels,song2025seeddiffusionlargescalediffusion,yang2025mmadamultimodallargediffusion,kim2025anyorderflexiblelengthmasked}.
+Unlike ARMs that predict tokens strictly left-to-right, dLLMs generate text through iterative denoising with bidirectional attention, enabling richer contextual dependencies.
+This paradigm has demonstrated advantages in reasoning and generation quality \citep{nie2025large,ye2025dream}.
+However, inference efficiency remains a major bottleneck: dLLMs typically require redundant denoising steps to predict all masked tokens, and the use of bidirectional attention precludes a lossless KV cache \citep{yu2025dimplediscretediffusionmultimodal}.

 To accelerate inference, recent work has focused on improving the effectiveness and efficiency of \emph{parallel decoding} in dLLMs \citep{yu2025dimplediscretediffusionmultimodal,wei2025acceleratingdiffusionlargelanguage}.
-At each denoising step, the model first predicts all masked tokens and then selects a subset of high-confidence positions to commit, while re-masking the remaining uncertain tokens for future refinement\citep{yu2025dimplediscretediffusionmultimodal}.
+At each denoising step, the model first predicts all masked tokens and then selects a subset of high-confidence positions to decode, while remasking the remaining uncertain tokens for future refinement \citep{yu2025dimplediscretediffusionmultimodal}.
 This strategy allows multiple tokens to be updated in parallel and has proven both simple and effective.
-Nevertheless, it suffers from two key limitations: \textbf{(i) Computational redundancy.} In many cases, eventually-decoded tokens stabilize early, yet their confidence stay below the threshold and they are re-masked and re-predicted multiple times, wasting compute and limiting parallelism.
-As illustrated in Figure~\ref{fig:temperal_gap}, we quantify this effect via a sizable gap between the first step a token becomes top-1 and the step it is actually decoded. \textbf{(ii) History-agnostic Decoding.} During the generation process, as the context continually evolves and may include mispredicted tokens, the confidence of otherwise stable tokens can fluctuate or even regress\citep{wang2025timefeatureexploitingtemporal}.
-However, token decoding is typically made independently from the current prediction distribution at each step, without leveraging the historical consistency of tokens, which undermines convergence and causes errors to propagate across steps, reducing the robustness of decoding.
+Nevertheless, it suffers from two key limitations: